Impacts of aspect ratio on task accuracy in parallel coordinates: Discussion

 \subsection{Asymmetric responses}

-Fig. \ref{fig:corr_results_bubble} and fig. \ref{fig:corr_ob_accuracy} indicate that where there is no correlation, responses for AR $\leq$ 1 and AR 4 tend to skew negative or positive respectively, with a notably strong effect for AR 4 at a sample size of 160.
-While Type I errors of this kind are problematic, in exploratory analysis tasks (where the goal is identifying \textit{potentially} interesting relationships) this may not present a significant downside as the effects are relatively weak and correlation could be confirmed by additional indicators.
-Further, for AR 0.25, responses to positive correlations are clustered around 0 (fig. \ref{fig:corr_results_bubble}), with fig. \ref{fig:corr_ob_accuracy} showing a substantial under-estimation of correlation strength for AR 0.25 and 0.5, indicating that for such small horizontal distances and higher between-line angles the pattern formed by positive correlations is hard to estimate.
+Positive correlations are harder to accurately perceive at low aspect ratios.
+For AR 0.25, responses to positive correlations are clustered around 0 (fig. \ref{fig:corr_results_bubble}), with fig. \ref{fig:corr_ob_accuracy} showing a substantial under-estimation of correlation strength for AR 0.25 and 0.5, indicating that for such small horizontal distances and higher between-line angles the pattern formed by positive correlations is hard to estimate.
+This effect is substantial, and is likely to lead to users completely missing all but the strongest positive correlations at low aspect ratios.
+Where there is no correlation, responses for AR $\leq$ 1 and AR 4 tend to skew negative or positive respectively, with a notably strong effect for AR 4 at a sample size of 160 (see fig. \ref{fig:corr_ob_accuracy} and fig. \ref{fig:corr_results_bubble} - right column, central value of Fisher-z 0).
+While Type I errors of this kind are problematic, in exploratory analysis tasks (where the goal is identifying \textit{potentially} interesting relationships) this may not present a significant downside and correlation could be confirmed by additional indicators.

-Much less asymmetry in response is shown for value tracing tasks, where performance is maximised at AR between 0.5 and 1.
-Decline in performance is most strongly apparent for high AR (4), particularly for sample size of 40.
+Much less asymmetry in response is shown for value tracing tasks, where performance is maximised at aspect ratio between 0.5 and 1.
+Decline in performance is most strongly apparent for high aspect ratio (4), particularly for sample size of 40.
 This fits with the hypothesis that the separation between axes makes lines hard to follow and it is plausible that the visual clutter introduced at the higher sample size makes the falloff in accuracy more acute.
 Potentially the reduced between-line angle may also lead to less readily apparent separation between lines with similar values.
-Similarly, for very low AR (0.25) the decline in accuracy is plausibly due to the difficulty of separating individual lines where the horizontal distance is very small.
+Similarly, for very low aspect ratio (0.25) the decline in accuracy is plausibly due to the difficulty of separating individual lines where the horizontal distance is very small.

 Further work will be required to understand why higher sample sizes do not see a reduction (and potentially a small increase) in accuracy at AR 0.5 compared to 1, which is not apparent in the smaller sample sizes.
-Although this evaluation used static images, it is possible that even with brushing techniques to highlight the polyline of interest, some reduction in accuracy of rapid value estimation is possible for large AR ($>$4) due to separation distance of axes.
+Although this evaluation used static images, it is possible that even with brushing techniques to highlight the polyline of interest, some reduction in accuracy of rapid value estimation is possible for large aspect ratio ($>$4) due to separation distance of axes.